 Journal Entries of Unearned Revenue

-The following unearned revenue journal entry example provides an understanding of the most common type of situations where such Journal Entry is accounted for and how one can record the same.
-As there are many situations where the Journal Entry for Unearned Revenue can be passed, it is not possible to provide all the types of examples.
-Unearned Revenue is where the money is received but the goods and services are yet to be delivered.
-As per the revenue recognition concept, it cannot be treated as revenue until the goods or services are delivered, therefore it is treated as a current liability.
+The following unearned revenue journal entry example provides an understanding of the most common type of situations where such a Journal Entry account for and how one can record the same as there are many situations where the Journal Entry for Unearned Revenue pass, it is not possible to provide all the types of examples.
+Unearned Revenue is where the money is received, but the goods and services are yet to be delivered.
+As per the revenue recognition concept, it cannot be treated as revenue until the goods or services are provided.
+Therefore it is treated as a current liability.

 Steps to Unearned Revenue Journal Entries

-- Step 2: Debit the cash/bank account with the total amount received i.e. $6,000 and create a current liability of unearned revenue by crediting the same amount.
-Since the cash is received, it is the creation of the asset, therefore, the same is debited.
-The revenue is yet to be earned by the business and hence the same is credited as a liability.
+- Step 2: Debit the cash/bank account with the total amount received, i.e., $6,000, and create a current liability of unearned revenue by crediting the same amount.
+Since the cash is received, it is the creation of the asset.
+Therefore, the corresponding debits.
+The revenue is yet to be earned by the business, and hence the same is credited as a liability.

 - Step 3: At the end of each month, the liability of unearned revenue would be reduced by $1,000 by debiting the amount and revenue would be increased by crediting the same amount.